-Prof Trudi Grant, Director of Public Health, stated that before the pandemic there had been work done on integrating data with a system-wide information sharing panel; this has not been progressed, but there is a real need for it, as it is a key part of population health management, so this will be revisited and brought back to a future meeting.
+Prof Trudi Grant stated that before the pandemic there was work being done on integrating data with a system-wide information sharing panel; this has not been progressed, but there is a real need for it, as it is a key part of population health management.
+So this will be revisited and brought back.

-Cllr Dance, Co-Vice Chair, expressed his congratulations to Peter Lewis and the Somerset Foundation Trust for being one of the first to sign up to the NHS smoke-free pledge.
-Smoking remains one of the top risk factors in health inequality and causes a significant burden on disease in Somerset.
+Cllr Dance expressed his congratulations to Peter Lewis and the Somerset Foundation Trust for being one of the first to sign up to the NHS smoke-free pledge.
+Smoking Somerset Health and Wellbeing Board - 28 November 2022 remains one of the top risk factors in health inequality and causes a significant burden on disease in Somerset.

-Cllr Revans, normal Chair of the Board attending virtually, thanked Paul von der Heyde for chairing in his absence and said he looked forward to rejoining the Board in the new year.
+Cllr Revans, normal Chair of the Board attending virtually, thanked Paul von der Heyde for chairing in his absence and said he looks forward to rejoining the Board in the new year.

-The next meeting is scheduled for 30 January 2023 at the offices of the South West and Taunton District Council in Taunton.
+The next meeting is scheduled for 30 January 2023 at the offices of the South West and Taunton District Council in Taunton

-(The meeting ended at 1.20 pm)
+The meeting ended at 13:20